Jack Randall Has Spent Over 50 Years of His Life Known as “The Fish Man”

-At 83, Jack Randall has lived an exciting life, much of it underwater.
+At 83, Jack Randall of The Bishop Museum, has lived an exciting life, much of it underwater.

 He's "the greatest living ichthyologist," says former student Richard Pyle, an associate zoologist at the Bishop Museum. "[His work] represents a race to find out what other life forms we share this planet with, before some are lost forever."